 If you are a graduate student, consider getting a copy of Stephen Heard’s book The Scientist’s Guide to Writing.
 Read it carefully and refer back to it periodically.

-Read the Notes on Academic Writing from a discussion group led by Chris Eckert.
+Read our Notes on Academic Writing which we wrote as part of a discussion group led by Chris Eckert.

 Read the Research Proposal Tips on the lab blog, if you are writing a research proposal.